 "First thing I would like to ask is, what do you know about alcohol or drugs and any risks?
-What have you heard about how drinking or drug use can have an impact on people?
-What have you seen or heard about some kids who are using alcohol or drugs"
+What have you heard about how drinking or drug use can have an impact on people?"

 Elicit a list of possible impacts and write them down (if appropriate).
 If not mentioned, inquire about: